LudovicaLV/LudovicaLV.github.io/Dyadic_behaviour_method/index.md

 ### R Data frames (empirical data) <br />

 - The data frames for each pair of interest can be downloaded [here](http://doi.org/10.5281/zenodo.4928382) (DataFrames.zip).
 Each data frame is named "DataFramex_y_z.RData", where x and y indicate the individual ID (see Tables 7-9 in SOF) and z the data frequency.
 These data frames contain the time stamps, pair distance, locations, absolute and relative headings and their difference for each individual.
-These values were calculated for each point which was at the appropriate chosen frequency with respect to its consecutive time point.
-In addition, we provide the data frame of the female-male pair of interest (DataFrame_Pair.RData), which contains also the calculated heading difference and speed for both individuals.
+These values were calculated for each time point which was at the appropriate chosen frequency with respect to its consecutive time point.
+In addition, we provide the data frame of the female-male pair of interest (DataFrame_Pair.RData), which contains also the calculated absolute heading difference and speed for both individuals.

-- The R code used for the creation of these dataframe for the analysis can be dowloaded [here](http://doi.org/10.5281/zenodo.4928382) (DataFrame.R).
+- The R code used for the creation of these data frames for the analysis can be dowloaded [here](http://doi.org/10.5281/zenodo.4928382) (DataFrame.R).

 ### R code for the analysis - empirical data <br />